 The scheme in detail

 Through the West Midlands, various parts of the M5 are on elevated sections, or viaducts, constructed from concrete in the late 1960’s.
+The Oldbury viaduct carries 120,000 vehicles a day through Sandwell.
 As the number of vehicles has increased, so has the amount of maintenance necessary to keep this road safe and open to traffic.
-Oldbury Viaduct carries approximately 1.8 miles (3km) of the elevated sections of the M5 to the west of Birmingham between junctions 1 and 2.
-The structure itself is safe, but we need to carry out essential repair work to the waterproofing on this section to ensure that drivers continue to have safe and reliable journeys.
-The structural integrity relies on the waterproofing, which is hidden under the road surface and protects the steel bars reinforcing the concrete from corrosion.

 This scheme is the largest concrete repair project ever undertaken in the UK.
 In order to carry out concrete repair and joint replacement works safely, we will need to scaffold under most of the 1.8 miles long, 30 metres wide viaduct.
 All of our scaffolding will then be encapsulated in polythene to prevent the escape of water, dust and debris.